‘Pakistan loves you’: Why India’s Virat Kohli wins hearts across the border

 Kohli has scored three centuries in 15 ODI matches against Pakistan.
 His highest ODI score (183) also came against his country’s so-called bitter rival.

-“His fitness level for a 35-year-old athlete is unmatched in cricket,” Shoaib Khalid, another Pakistani fan, told Al Jazeera after Kohli completed his match-winning century on Monday night.
+“His fitness level for a 34-year-old athlete is unmatched in cricket,” Shoaib Khalid, another Pakistani fan, told Al Jazeera after Kohli completed his match-winning century on Monday night.

 “I admire the game awareness, intensity and passion he continues to show despite having won every [world] title in cricket.
 He respects the game, so we respect him,” Khalid said matter-of-factly.